Glossary

 -

-A feature allowing multiple dice rolls in one command (e.g.,5#(1d6+2)
+Bulk Roll: A feature allowing multiple dice rolls in one command (e.g.,

-rolls five dice). -
+5#(1d6+2)rolls five dice). -

-A channel or thread where the bot saves dice results and important events.
+Bot Log: A channel or thread where the bot saves dice results and important events.

 C

-A command option where the argument begins with#
+A command option where the argument begins with

-A value or option provided to a command; can be required or optional. - Critical Success / Failure:
+#to indicate a Discord channel. - Command Argument: A value or option provided to a command; can be required or optional.

-The highest or lowest possible roll, usually with special effects. - CSV Template:
+- Critical Success / Failure: The highest or lowest possible roll, usually with special effects.

-A spreadsheet structure used for batch importing or exporting character sheets and stats. - Custom Crit (Custom Critical):
+- CSV Template: A spreadsheet structure used for batch importing or exporting character sheets and stats.

-A user-defined formula or threshold for critical success or failure, beyond the default rules.
+- Custom Crit (Custom Critical): A user-defined formula or threshold for critical success or failure, beyond the default rules.

 D